 – A very cheap way to get from Colombo to Galle

 – Easy and comfortable

-– No guarantee of a seat, unless you take a first class train at 6.30am.
+– No guarantee of a seat, unless you take the first-class train at 6.30am.

 Our preferred way to get from Colombo to Galle.
 We really enjoyed this train journey and we hope you get to do it one day.